Ask a Budtender: What Cannabis Products Are Best for Teachers?

 During the course, the instructor explained that the three automatic states of a human being can be explained as follows:

 The instructor also placed emphasis on seeing all states in a positive light because they are all necessary for survival; which means that it is important not to let your state get you down.
 I know what you’re thinking, that it’s easier said than done.
-But with the right tools, it can become easier.
-So, let’s equip you with the necessary tools to self-regulate and soothe your nervous system with the least pharmaceutical in-take, risk, and with the best efficacy.
+But with the right tools and practice, it can become easier.
+So, let’s equip you with the necessary tools to self-regulate and soothe your nervous system with the least pharmaceutical intake and risk and with the best efficacy.

 I have found the therapeutic combination of yoga and cannabis to be second to none, which is why I felt the need to share this with you.
 Benefiting from this powerful duo is easy, just follow these simple steps: